 Lazio has some of the finest gardens in Italy: there are so many to see and some of the most famous are to be found within an hour of Casale San Pietro.
 We have decided to offer a Garden of Lazio Tour as we want to share some of these stunning gardens with our guests.

-We are planning three full days of garden visits, however I would recommend a five day break at Casale San Pietro, so you can also have time to enjoy Rome and/or the local medieval towns and of course everything that the Casale has to offer.
+We are planning three full days of garden visits.
+We recommend a five day break at Casale San Pietro, so you can also have time to enjoy Rome and/or the local medieval towns and of course everything that the Casale has to offer.

-We think April is one of the best times to do this tour, when all the spring flowers and blossom are out and everything is fresh and green – you can actually see the gardens coming to life.
-Albeit each month has something different to see in all the gardens.
+We think May is one of the best times to do this tour, when all the spring flowers and blossom are out and everything is fresh and green – you can actually see the gardens coming to life.

 Day One – Ninfa